Hayden Panettiere's Boyfriend Brian Hickerson Arrested for Domestic Battery

 Panettiere and Hickerson have been dating since 2018.

 E!
-News has reached out to Panettiere's rep and Hickerson's attorney for comment.
+News reached out to Panettiere's rep and Hickerson's attorney for comment but did not receive an immediate response.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.